Chris-Dee/Slogo_2014/README.md

     * ModelManager()
     * String receiveTextInput(TextInput txt)

+View Layout
+  * AbstractTurtle //assuming we use JGame, this will extend JGObject *AbstractTurtle()
+    * doFrame()
+    * paintFrame()
+    * goToNewPosition(double x, double y, boolean drawTrail)
+    * subclasses:
+      * Turtle
+        * Turtle()
+        * paintFrame()

 <br>Example Code:

-<br>User types fd 50
+The user types into the TextInput: Fd 50

-<br>Command c = Parser.parseText(string s, Turtle t);  //creates command from factory
-	<br>c.moveTurtle();
+1. ModelManager.receiveTextInput(TextInput text) //the view passes in a TextInput object to the model manager, returns string, "Fd 50"
+2. myCommandParser.parseText(String text) //the manager parses the text into a list of strings representing commands ("Fd 50")
+3. myCommandFactory.makeCommands(List<String> commandStrings) //the manager passes the list of commands into the factory, returning a list of commands, Fd 50 in this case.
+4. private void runCommands(List<String> commands) //the manager executes the commands (command.execute()), which will affect the view.
+5. commands.get(0).execute() //Execute the first command in the list (there is only FdCommand right now), command has instance(s) of turtle(s)
-		<br>t.draw(double newX, double newY);
+6. turtle.paintFrame(double newX, double newY);

-<br>Explanation:
+Explanation:

-<br>The Module Command is responsible for reading in the parsed user instruction and calls the functions relevant to the instruction.
-The class Turtle has an instance variable that remembers its last position (x, y).
-Once t.draw(double newX, double newY) is called, the turtle t will move to the new position (newX, newY) and leaves a trail between the point (x, y) and the point (newX, newY).
+The view will have an instance of the ModelManager, which will serve as the bridge between the front end and the back end.
+The front end will pass whatever is in the TextInput as an object into the manager, which receives the input and stores it as an instance variable.
+It then uses this to parse, and then create commands from the parsing result.
+The commands will be stored in a list for the manager, which will then run down the list of commands and execute them.
+In the case of fd 50, the class Turtle has an instance variable that remembers its last position (x, y).
+Once t.goToNewPosition(double newX, double newY) is called, the turtle t will move to the new position (newX, newY) and leaves a trail between the point (x, y) and the point (newX, newY).

 <br>List of each team member's role in the project:
 <br>